 Dozens of migrants who were hoping to reach Britain have scrambled aboard a cross-Channel cruiseferry in northern France, sparking a 12-hour manhunt as police combed the vessel to find them, officials said on Sunday.

+About 100 migrants broke into the dock area of Port Calais late Saturday, March 2, and dozens managed to get on board the ferry ship that had arrived from Dover UK.
 63 immigrants were detained.
 Many of them had tried to hide aboard DFDS Calais Seaways, regional authorities revealed.

 On Sunday morning, March 3, firemen talked down the last group of around a dozen migrants who had climbed above the deck to a catwalk attached to the funnel of the ship.